A&K has long-served as Town Counsel to several of Massachusetts towns. We handle the full range of legal work for:

 Examples of our Town Counsel work include:

-- We advised Belmont, Concord, Ipswich, Lexington, Winchester, and Wrentham on bylaws to regulate recreational marijuana use following passage of a state ballot initiative allowing it for the first time.
+- We advised Belmont, Concord, Ipswich, Lexington, and Winchester on bylaws to regulate recreational marijuana use following the passage of a state ballot initiative allowing it for the first time.

 - We wrote regulations for Concord, Dover, and Lexington, limiting youth access to tobacco products.